And how to solve the most common reachability issues.

 You should also check whether you are immediately redirected to another website or sub-domain when you open it in a regular browser.
 For example: If you supplied the URL

 https://about.mywebsite.co.uk.
 In these cases, it is best to use the URL to which you are redirected.
 Otherwise, consult your hosting provider or check your web server’s configuration.

 If your website or server is behind an active firewall, be sure to whitelist our IP-addresses.
 These can be found in a pop-up in the reachability check and in the side menu underneath the question mark button.

 Sometimes we need to change our IP-address.
 If that is the case, we will let you know.
-You can always find our current IP-address in the side menu of Semonto Supervisor by clicking the question mark button.
+You can always find our current IP-address in the side menu of your Semonto dashboard by clicking the question mark button.